 The Netherlands were fresh from their 1988 European Championship success, and they would once again lock horns with their neighbours and great rivals West Germany.
 The ’88 semi-final in Hamburg had brought a remarkable performance where the Dutch had come from behind to snatch a 2-1 win courtesy of ace marksman van Basten’s late decider, and the same man had produced that stunning second goal in the eventual final, which had seen the Netherlands defeat the Soviet Union by 2-0.
-In the wake of that success, legendary manager Rinus Michels had stepped down, and attempting to fill his shoes was 47 year old Thijs Libregts, assisted by Nol de Ruiter, who had just returned from a managerial spell in Greece, where he had been in charge of three clubs in four seasons.
+In the wake of that success, legendary manager Rinus Michels had stepped down, and attempting to fill his shoes was 47 year old Thijs Libregts who had just returned from a managerial spell in Greece, where he had been in charge of three clubs in four seasons.
 Prior to that, he had managed two of the domestic big three in PSV and Feyenoord.
-His appointment might have been a slightly controversial one, as he had once been accused of some less flattering characteristics of current team captain Ruud Gullit whilst the pair were with Feyenoord together.
+But could he bring the European champions to World Cup glory as well?
+Read more…

 Line-up (3-4-3): van Breukelen – van Tiggelen, R Koeman, Rijkaard – van Aerle, Wouters, Gullit (c), E Koeman – Vanenburg (Kieft 67), van Basten, Krüzen.